Steadsoft/imperium/README.md

 ## Basic Characteristics

 The langauge is a compiled language, source files are UTF-8 and suffixed `.ipl` for *Imperium Programming Language*.
+The langauge requires no semicolons or other statement terminator and statements can span multiple lines.
 The language enforces evlaution order in expressions and argument lists in strict left to right order, in this sense it follows Java and C# by not permitting the order to be undefined.

 Short circuit evaluation of AND and OR operators is at the discretion of the developer by use of the operators `?&` or `?|` meaning "only evaluate the right argument if the left argument evaluates to `true` or `false`" respectively.

 The language supports "names spaces" via the `scope` and `uses` keywords:

 ```
-uses system.hardware;
+uses system.hardware
-uses math.stats;
+uses math.stats

-scope gps.utilities;
+scope gps.utilities

 // Code goes here!

-end;
+end
 ```

 Structures and enumerated types are created using the `type` keyword which allows an alias name to be defined for them.
 Declaring instances of structures or enums is then done exclusively by uisng that type or alias.